Marie-Claire D'Ubaldo: Biography

 Marie Claire was signed by creative executive, Dave Massey, to a songwriting agreement at leading independent music publisher, Hit & Run Music Publishing in 1993 (see Billboard photo).
 D'Ubaldo was a rare instance of a UK based publisher signing a Latin-influenced artist / songwriter.
 Massey's meeting with Annie Rosebery (then at Elektra in London), who was interested in signing Marie Claire, led to the collaboration with Nowels and Steinberg.

 At the beginning of 1995, Polydor had closed its US office and Davitt Sigerson, who had signed Marie Claire to the label, had left.
 According to Tony Moore (ex-Cutting Crew and songwriter / musician and friend of Marie Claire's), 'nobody at Polygram was serious about supporting the album or recording a new one and didn't see "Falling Into You" as a hit, they dropped her'.

-Marie Claire is best known for the single "Falling Into You" which was written and originally performed by Marie Claire, but later covered by Celine Dion; the single was to become the title track for Celine's album.
-The original backing track recorded by Marie-Claire, along with her own backing vocals, is the version used by Celine.
+Marie Claire is best known for her singles "The Rhythm Is Magic" and "Falling Into You" which was written and originally performed by Marie Claire, but later covered by Celine Dion; the single was to become the title track for Celine's album.
+The original backing track recorded by Marie-Claire, along with her own backing vocals, is the version used by Dion.
 This version was used in the film 'Terminal Velocity'.